MicheleCotrufo/pdf2doi/README.md

                         By setting this parameter, the identifier is not stored in the file metadata.
   -id IDENTIFIER        Stores the string IDENTIFIER in the metadata of the
                         target pdf file, with key '/identifier'.
-This can be helpful when pdf2doi cannot find a valid identifier for this file automatically with any method, or when the identifier found is wrong.
-By storing a manually- found identifier in the metadata, pdf2doi will be able to detect it in future lookups.
 Note: when this argument is passed, all other arguments (except for the path to the pdf file) are ignored.
   -google_results GOOGLE_RESULTS